OICR/softeng-blog/_posts/alex_lepsa/2018-03-22-Spring-Method-Security-Using-JWTs.md

 }
 ```

-You can think of the `@PreAuthorize` annotation as a sort of middle-ware that allows us to define our own configurable security strategy that spring security will inject in it's request/response chain.
-Once a request has been authenticated, the Authentication object extracted from the request (and in our case the studyId) is passed to this intermediary method to be evaluated more specifically for the application.
+You can think of the `@PreAuthorize` annotation as a sort of middle-ware that allows us to define our own configurable security strategy that spring security will inject in it's request handler chain.
+Once a request has been authenticated, the Authentication object extracted from the request (and in our case the studyId) is passed to this intermediary method to be evaluated, either allowing or denying access to the resource.

 # The Setup: POM's, Profiles, and Configs FTW #

-There are a couple dependencies we will need above and beyond the usual `spring-boot-starter-security`, make sure your project has the following dependencies (your version of each may vary) ...
+There are a couple dependencies we will need above and beyond the usual `spring-boot-starter-security`, make sure your project has the following dependencies (your version for each may vary) ...

 ### Spring ###
 ```